An Introduction to DeFi

 Token Swaps

 Token swaps involve exchanging one cryptocurrency or crypto asset for another on decentralized exchanges (DEXs) or through automated market makers (AMMs).
 These swaps are treated as taxable events, similar to traditional crypto-to-crypto trades.
-The difference between the fair market value of the acquired asset and the cost basis of the disposed of asset is subject to capital gains tax.
+The difference between the fair market value of the acquired asset and the cost basis of the disposed asset is subject to capital gains tax.

 An example of a token swap is exchanging Ethereum (ETH) for Chainlink (LINK) on a decentralized exchange (DEX) like Uniswap, which uses an automated market maker (AMM) mechanism to facilitate the trade.